BestTimesToVisit.com Logo

 safety

 Gaborone is generally a safe city, but like anywhere, it's wise to be aware of your surroundings, especially after dark.
-Avoid walking alone in poorly lit areas and keep valuables out of sight.
-It's also a good idea to let someone know your general plans if you're heading out for the evening.
+Avoid walking alone in quiet areas, keep valuables out of sight, and be cautious of petty theft in crowded markets.
+Stick to well-lit streets and use reputable transport options when moving around at night.

 packing